Sonatina for Piano

 Andrew Downes on Orkney

 Andrew and I had a wonderful holiday in beautiful Scotland in between these recitals.
-Orkney has such a small population that we were amazed how many people came to the concert at Woodwick House, which was packed with a very enthusiastic audience.
-I always take CDs of Andrew's music to sell at his concerts if I can, and I sold lots that night.
+Orkney has such a small population, that we were amazed how many people came to the concert at Woodwick House, which was packed with a very enthusiastic audience.
+I take CDs of Andrew's music to sell at his concerts if I can, and I sold lots that night.
 I even sold the sheet music copy of the Piano Sonata No.2, which I had taken in case Duncan lost his music!
-This Sonata was also recorded by Duncan for his CDs in 2005 and 2016.
+This Sonata was also recorded by Duncan for his CDs in 2005 (sold out) and 2016.

 A copy of Andrew Downes' Piano Sonata No.2, published by Cynthia Downes @ Lynwood Music